-For the 2020 taxation year, the Trust is taxable as an inter-vivos trust that does not meet unit trust and mutual fund trust status qualification under the Income Tax Act (Canada).
-The Trust is taxable on its income, including net realized capital gains in the taxation year, which is not paid or payable to its unitholders as at the end of the taxation year.
+For the 2021 taxation year, the Trust qualifies as a Mutual Fund Trust under the Income Tax Act (Canada).
+The Trust is taxable on its income, including net realized capital gains in the taxation year, which is not paid or payable to its unitholders as the end of the taxation year.
 It is the intention of the Trust to distribute all of its net income and sufficient net realized capital gains so that the Trust will not be subject to income taxes.